yashwanth2000/quizzie/README.md

 # Quizzie

 Quizzie is a quiz management application designed to help users to create quizzes and share quiz efficiently, built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-Users can create, edit, update, delete, and share quizzes to others.
+Users can create, update, delete, and share quizzes to others.
 The app also includes features for quiz management, quiz sharing, analytics.

 # Features
 1. **User Authentication**